How to Create Exit Intent Popup in JavaScript for Webflow: Step by Step Guide 2025

 </style>

-Write JavaScript to make Exit popup work
+Write JavaScript to make the Exit pop-up work

 <script src="https://code.jquery.com/jquery-3.6.0.min.js" crossorigin="anonymous"></script>